datacamp-content-public/courses-economic-modeling-in-r/chapter1.md

 skills: 1
 ```

-The first exercise demonstrates the differences between mathematical model, statistical model and economic model.
+The first exercise demonstrates the differences between a mathematical model, a statistical model and an economic model.

 `@instructions`